observablehq/runtime/README.md

 b.variable().define("bar", ["foo"], foo => foo * 2);
 ```

-Each element in the *imports* array may be either a string or an object with the following properties:
+Each element in the *specifiers* array may be either a string or an object with the following properties:

 * `member` - the name of the variable to import from the remote module
 * `alias` the name of the variable to define in the local module